-Thus, not only was Johnson quite constrained in his response to Tet by Congress, but communist

-North Vietnam Politburo Cable to COSVN wrote:
+Thus, not only was Johnson quite constrained in his response to Tet by Congress, but communist forces were quite in tune with these constraints faced by the President.
+Five days earlier, a Secret North Vietnam Politburo Cable to COSVN wrote:

 "The situation in the United States during this presidential election year is becoming increasingly bleak for Johnson.
 The Vietnam War has had a powerful impact on the U.S. political, social, and financial scenes.
 Johnson is now facing tremendous difficulties in sending additional troops to Vietnam.
 If he decides to send a large number of additional troops, he will have to mobilize the reserves, request additional funds, and increase taxes...Meanwhile, the opposition, and especially the candidates who are running for president, have strongly criticized Johnson's Vietnam policies.
 They demand an end to the bombing of North Vietnam, they demand that the U.S. talk to the NLF, they oppose increasing the U.S. troop strength in South Vietnam, and they oppose any escalation of the war.
 The "hawks," on the other hand, have been placed on the defensive and they are not speaking out as much as before.
 [Senator Eugene] McCarthy's victories in several election primaries, Robert Kennedy's entry into the presidential race, and [Richard] Nixon's criticism of Johnson's Vietnam policy have caused Johnson even more concern.
 The American people's movement against the Vietnam War is growing."
+137